 About VEERAH

-VEERAH got their name from veerabhadrasana, Sanskrit for ‘warrior pose.’
-We can all be eco warriors in the brand’s high end ethical heels, boots, flats, and sandals.
+The name of this vegan shoe brand comes from veerabhadrasana, Sanskrit for ‘warrior pose’, and we can all be eco warriors in the brand’s ethical heels, boots, flats, and sandals.

 Materials: